MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/scenekit.md

 ### Animation

-Scene Kit is designed to work well with animation.
+SceneKit is designed to work well with animation.
 You can create both implicit or explicit animations, and can even render a scene from a Core Animation layer tree.
-When creating an implicit animation, Scene Kit provides its own transition class, `SCNTransaction`.
+When creating an implicit animation, SceneKit provides its own transition class, `SCNTransaction`.

 Here’s an example that rotates the sphere: